jethornton/flexgui/docs/source/hal.rst

 Slider
 ------

-A QSlider can be a HAL pin by adding these four string type Dynamic Properties:
+A QSlider can be a HAL pin by adding these four string type Dynamic Properties

 .. csv-table:: HAL Slider
    :width: 80%